jduarte/immortus/README.md

 You can use one of our pre-implemented tracking strategy or create your own.

-Tracking strategies will persist data so we can know at all times the completeness (or more info) of the job.

-Current version uses Long Polling to verify job status.
+Currently `Immortus` uses Long Polling to verify job status.

 ### When should I use Immortus